Horluck Brewing Co. letterhead - image

 Horluck Beer truck - image

-We'll never know if Puels' Fire Brewed Vienna Beer would have threatened Rainier Beer, since both Puels and the Horluck would only have twelve more months to perform.
-In May of 1939 the Horluck Brewery was absorbed into Emil Sicks' brewing empire, and Franz Puels returned to Germany.
+We'll never know if Puels' Fire Brewed Vienna Beer would have threatened Rainier Beer, since both Puels and his new brand would only have twelve more months to perform.
+On May 1st of 1939 the Horluck Brewery was absorbed into Emil Sicks' brewing empire, and Franz Puels returned to Germany.
+Assistant brewmaster, Konrad Lux took a position with the Silver Springs brewery in Port Orchard.

 Horluck's Vienna Beer Prismatic sign - image